nyakaz73/spring-boot-reactjs-fullstack-2/README.md

     expect(container.textContent).toBe("User Registration");
 });
 ```
-* **beforeEach and afterEach** - This is for context management everytime we run a test we want to be able to  setup and cleanup our DOM after every test.
+* **beforeEach and afterEach** - This is for context management , everytime we run a test we want to be able to  setup and cleanup our DOM after every test.

 * **it** - The it function is the main entry point of every test in this file.

 * **act** - Before you make any assertions you need to first paint the DOM with the component you want to test and the act method is used to render the UI unit component.

 * **expect** - This will run the assertion in this query we are expecting the component to have a text "User Registration"
-Rule of thumb , always mess around with assertions to make sure you test is run as desired. eg change "User Registration" to "User Registrationmmm" and see if you test fails.
+Rule of thumb , always mess around with assertions to make sure your test is run as desired. eg change "User Registration" to "User Registrationmmm" and see if your test fails.

 ### 3b register-user.test.js
 ```js